artahadhahd/lsd/README.md

 # LSD Lisp Interpreter
 This is a tree walk interpreter of a Lisp-inspired language.
 Right now it can really basic stuff and it's not super fast but it works.
+Under 600 LOC

 # Features
 - `if` - if statements